The Census Bureau's Longitudinal Employer-Household Dynamics Proposed Changes

 A 21st century statistical system must provide information about the dynamic economy quickly, using data assets efficiently while minimizing the burden of collecting and providing data and fully preserving confidentiality.

-The Census Bureau's LEHD program has demonstrated the power and usefulness of linking multiple business and employee data sets with state-of-the-art confidentiality protections to build a longitudinal national frame of jobs.
+The Census Bureau's LEHD data has demonstrated the power and usefulness of linking multiple business and employee data sets with state-of-the-art confidentiality protections to build a longitudinal national framework of jobs information.

 Quarterly Workforce Indicator Public Use

 The flagship data product of the LEHD program is the QWI Public Use, which provides 32 statistical indicators on employment, job creation and destruction, accessions (hires and recalls), and separations (e.g. exits and layoffs).
 These statistics are released for the following by groups for all quarters for which data are available for each partner state:

 - Age, sex, race, and ethnicity categories, and